maciejglownia/StoikCytatQuiz/app/README.md

    there also good answer will be displayed,
 4. This layout also contain progress bar to show user which question actually is and how many is in total,
-5. Application requires to check one of answer to go to the next question.
+5. Application requires to check one of answer to go to the next question,
+6. If user press back button there is dialog to protect before accidentally finish the quiz,
-6. At the end there is result activity were trophy is waiting for user.
+7. At the end there is result activity were trophy is waiting for user.
 Also there is result of they answers (counted) related to total number of questions.
-7. Last option for user is to finish quiz.
+8. Last option for user is to finish quiz.
-8. Quotes I keep in HashMap.
+9. Quotes I keep in HashMap.
-9. There is also settings activity when user can:
+10. There is also settings activity when user can:
    a) send mail to developer,
    b) read privacy policy,
    c) rate app in the google store,